The Dynamics of Solvable Subgroups of PSL(3,C): Abstract

 \section{Abstract}

-In this work we study and provide a full description, up to a finite index subgroup, of the dynamics of solvable complex Kleinian subgroups of $\PSL$.
-This groups have \emph{simple} dynamics, contrary to strongly irreducible groups, and because of this, we propose to define elementary subgroups of $\PSL$ as solvable groups.
+In this work we study and provide a full description, up to a finite index subgroup, of the dynamics of solvable complex Kleinian subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$.
+These groups have \emph{simple} dynamics, contrary to strongly irreducible groups.
+Because of this, we propose to define elementary subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$ as solvable groups.
 We show that triangular groups can be decomposed in four layers, via the semi-direct product of four types of elements, with parabolic elements in the inner most layers and loxodromic elements in the outer layers.
-It is also shown that solvable groups, up to a finite index subgroup, act properly and discontinuously on the complement of, either, a line, two lines, a line and a point outside of the line or a pencil of lines passing through a point.
-These results are another step needed to complete the study of elementary subgroups of $\PSL$.
+It is also shown that solvable groups, up to a finite index subgroup, act properly and discontinuously on the complement of either a line, two lines, a line and a point outside of the line, or a pencil of lines passing through a point.
+These results are another step towards the completion of the study of elementary subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$.